Wenlin-Chen/geometric-parameterization/README.md

 </div>

-This is the Official TensorFlow 2 Implementation of `Geometric Parameterization`, proposed in the paper *Neural Characteristic Activation Value Analysis for Improved ReLU Network Feature Learning*.
+This is the Official TensorFlow 2 Implementation of `Geometric Parameterization`, proposed in the paper *ReLU Characteristic Activation Analysis*.
 Please read [our paper](https://arxiv.org/abs/2305.15912) for detailed descriptions of the proposed geometric parameterization.

 All scripts and notebooks have been tested with `python==3.8.12` and `tensorflow==2.8.0`.